oracle-livelabs/apex/nyc-genai-lab/5-apply-to-school/5-apply-to-school.md

 ## Introduction

-In this lab, you configure an option for the parent to apply to a school they are interested in.
-The letter for application is generated using the Generative AI service.
+In this lab, you configure a button for the student's parent to apply to a school they are interested in.
+The application body letter is generated using the Generative AI service.
 The parent can review and edit the letter before submitting the application.

-**Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.1.2
+**Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.2

 Estimated Time: 15 minutes